Category Archives: Etiquette

 • Don’t rush to get out of school; Once you start working you will be working the rest of your life and you are less likely to return to class if you take a break.

 • Hold off from marrying your high school sweetheart.
-If you are meant to be you then you will still be together in 5 years.
+If you are meant to be, then you will still be together in 5 years.
 If not, you won’t have to be the ugly half of that divorce statistic and save yourself a boat load of legal fees and heartache.

 • Travel before settling down.
 You don’t need money to see the world, you need youth and imagination.